-Due to high costs for customer acquisition and increased spending on customer retention, sales and marketing expenses grew from \in 248.2 million (16.7% of sales) to \in 278.6 million (16.9% of sales).
-Thanks to economies of scale, administrative expenses grew more slowly than sales, from \in 82.5 million (5.5% of sales) in 2007 to \in 83.7 million (5.1% of sales) in the period under review.
+Due to high costs for customer acquisition and increased spending on customer retention, sales and marketing expenses grew from \notin 248.2 million (16.7% of sales) to \notin 278.6 million (16.9% of sales).
+Thanks to economies of scale, administrative expenses grew more slowly than sales, from \notin 82.5 million (5.5% of sales) in 2007 to \notin 83.7 million (5.1% of sales) in the period under review.

-Earnings before interest, taxes, depreciation and amortization (EBITDA) rose by 3.2% to \leq 318.8 million, compared with \leq 308.8 million in the previous year.
-It should be noted that EBITDA in the previous year contained a positive special item of \leq 16.8 million in the Online Marketing segment, which resulted from the contribution of AdLINK Switzerland and Austria to Goldbach Media.
+Earnings before interest, taxes, depreciation and amortization (EBITDA) rose by 3.2% to $\in 318.8$ million, compared with $\in 308.8$ million in the previous year.
+It should be noted that EBITDA in the previous year contained a positive special item of $\in 16.8$ million in the Online Marketing segment, which resulted from the contribution of AdLINK Switzerland and Austria to Goldbach Media.